Tuesday, 2 December 2025

 “Jesus.”

-“It was as if my reality had been snatch from me, and while I was unconscious a new reality was morphed in.”
+“It was as if my reality had been snatched from me, and while I was unconscious a new reality was morphed in.”

 “Like that?”